mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 At the time of writing this blog post the only confirmed way to gracefully shutdown Spark Streaming application on YARN is to notify somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
-Command `yarn application -kill` should be used only as a last resort if notified application did not stop after defined timeout.
+Command `yarn application -kill` should be used only as a last resort if notified application didn't stop after defined timeout.

 The application can be notified about planned shutdown using a marker file on HDFS (the easiest way), or using a simple Socket/HTTP endpoint exposed on the driver (sophisticated way).